akshat-code21/shelf-assignment/README.md

-# Shelf - Book Sharing API
+# BookSwap - Book Sharing API

 A RESTful API for a book sharing platform built with Express.js, Prisma, and PostgreSQL.